 Again, silence.
 After a moment I filled the void.
-Couldn't we describe Naziism as a collection of myths, rites, customs, ideas and institutions which pulled together and certified the aspirations of much of the German nation?
-Naziism displayed most of the features which we associate with better-liked religion: strong faith in a charismatic leader, total commitment to a set of values which are held to be of cosmic importance, certainty that there is only one truth and that all error must be suppressed, grand public pageants at holy shrines like Nurenberg, a bible, Mein Kampf, a messianic vision of a redeemed world purified by Aryan values and Aryan leaders; in short, a redemptive vision.
+Wasn't Naziism a collection of myths, rites, customs, ideas and institutions which pulled together and certified the aspirations of much of the German nation?
+Naziism displayed many of the features which we associate with better-liked religion: strong faith in a charismatic leader, total commitment to a set of values which are held to be of cosmic importance, certainty that there is only one truth and that all error must be suppressed, grand public pageants at holy shrines like Nurenberg, a bible, Mein Kampf, a messianic vision of a redeemed world purified by Aryan values and Aryan leaders; in short, a redemptive vision.

-For many this was a bit much, but determined to make the point, I pressed on: How would you define a religious person?
+For many this was a bit much, but determined to make the point,

+I pressed on: How would you define a religious person?